someUsernam/autocomplete-task/README.md

 ```
 ## Time Complexity

-The time complexity of the `addWord` method is O(k), where k is the length of the word being added, as we need to traverse the Trie and create new nodes for each character in the word.
+The time complexity of the `addWord` method is O(n), where n is the length of the word being added, as we need to traverse the Trie and create new nodes for each character in the word.

-The time complexity of the `search` method is O(k + m), where k is the length of the prefix and m is the number of matching words, as we need to traverse the Trie to find the matching words and then return them.
+The time complexity of the `search` method is O(n + m), where n is the length of the prefix and m is the number of matching words, as we need to traverse the Trie to find the matching words and then return them.

 This solution is more efficient than the initial array-based approach, especially for large dictionaries, as the search time is not dependent on the size of the dictionary, but rather on the length of the prefix.